Request demo

 SSH offers high-security, high-usability PAM with PrivX — our cloud PAM solution.
 Available for hybrid or multi-cloud security, PrivX takes a Zero Trust approach to PAM.
 PrivX allows you to streamline authentication and authorization, and vault, rotate, and retire passwords automatically.

 The future of IT security is passwordless, and PrivX is ahead of the curve.
 By combining Zero Trust PAM with automated key management, PrivX creates ephemeral access certificates with a high degree of security.
-With these certificates, the right user can access the right information — for the right amount of time.
+With these certificates, access control is significantly improved.
+The right user can access the right information — for the right amount of time.
 The certificates cease to exist once access has been granted.

 SSH offers unique editions of PrivX, like PrivX OT Edition and PrivX MSP Edition, to meet the unique demands of different industries.
 In an increasingly cloud-based world, a cloud PAM solution is your scalable and secure solution to privileged access management.
 Managing passwords and access credentials has never been safer or easier.